ovh/docs/pages/public_cloud/containers_orchestration/managed-rancher-service/getting-started/guide.en-gb.md

 | Public cloud project ID | Yes                                 | The projectID of the OVHcloud project where your MKS cluster will be deployed.
 You can follow the guide on [How to create your first Project](https://help.ovhcloud.com/csm/en-public-cloud-compute-create-project?id=kb_article_view&sysparm_article=KB0050599) or if already existing, you can copy/paste it from OVHcloud Control Panel or [APIs](https://eu.api.ovh.com/console-preview/?section=%2Fcloud&branch=v1#get-/cloud/project)  |
 | OVH API Endpoint        | Yes                                 | Select the OVHcloud subsidiary (EU, US, CA)                                                                                                                                  |

-  Minimum required access rights on the APIs routes (can be used to limit the access right when creating APIs keys on https://www.ovh.com/auth/api/createToken )
+Minimum required access rights on the APIs routes (can be used to limit access rights when creating APIs keys on https://www.ovh.com/auth/api/createToken):

   | Method              | API Route                                             |
   |---------------------|-------------------------------------------------------|